That’s one of my 30 questions. Readers’ shots of wisdom:

 “No, thank you.”

 I had already decided that I’m not having any more at the bar.
 It was tempting, though.
 The music made for a perfect mood.
 The conversations filling the air like butterflies elicited in me profound good will for the people around me.
-The dude with dyed-blond hair was warming up to talk with someone.
+The dude with dyed-blond hair was warming up to talk with me.
 But the two drinks is my limit under the circumstances and it was time to go.
 I finished the beer and left the bar.

 We’re all to one degree or another foreigners in a strange land but that tavern, that night, felt like home and that’s a different kind of clarity.
 Happy weekend, gentlemen.
 Open thread.